sopatel14/90DaysOfDevOps/2026/day-43/day-43-jobs-steps.md

 ## 🧠 Architectural Insights (Theory Section)

 ### What does `needs:` do?
-It creates dependencies between jobs, forcing them to run sequentially instead of simultaneously.
-It stops a downstream job from executing if the required parent job fails.
+`needs:` makes a job wait for another job to finish successfully before it starts.

 ### What does `outputs:` do?
-It lets you share data and variables between different jobs in your workflow.
-This is required because each job runs on its own isolated virtual machine.
+`outputs:` allow one job to share data with another job running on a different runner.

-### Why would you pass outputs between jobs?
-(Task 3 Note)
+### Why pass outputs between jobs?
-Because jobs run on isolated machines, any file or variable created in Job 1 vanishes when it closes.
-Passing outputs is the only way to share dynamic strings (like versions or generated dates) with Job 2.
+Jobs are isolated, so outputs are used to transfer runtime values like version numbers or IDs.

 ### What does `continue-on-error: true` do?
-(Task 4 Note)
-It prevents a specific step failure from crashing your entire workflow run.
-The individual step will show a warning flag, but the rest of the job keeps running smoothly.
+It lets a step fail without stopping the rest of the job, allowing the workflow to continue.